lucash-h/DadJokeGenerator/README.md

 # Dad Joke Generator

+This incredible website can be accessed at <a href="https://lucash-h.github.io/DadJokeGenerator">this link</a>.
+Please be aware that I have a limited number of API calls, although I doubt it'll get that much use.

 This is a website I created through doing small weekly projects.
 I have added it to its own directory so I can host it through github pages and potentially add some increased functionality in the future.

 Welcome to the Dad Joke Generator!
 I created this project because it seemed funny and I want to learn more about web development.